CENTRAL SARLAT. STONE VILLA IN LARGE GARDENS WITH PRIVATE POOL. GREAT REVIEWS.

 20/09/14 TO 31/10/14 REDUCED TO 1150 euro pw

-Villa La Peyrière is a beautiful old stone house surrounded by 2100 square metres of established gardens, just a short stroll from the historic town of Sarlat, in the centre of the beautiful Dordogne.
+Villa La Peyrière is a beautiful old stone house surrounded by 2100 square metres of established gardens, just a short stroll from the medieval quarter of Sarlat, in the heart of the beautiful Dordogne.

-A beautiful Elegance swimming pool is in the grounds of the house.
-The pool is surrounded by landscaped gardens and will be the perfect location to relax and soak up the sun.
+The private pool is surrounded by landscaped gardens and is the perfect location to relax and soak up the sun.

-The large and very private garden boasts a walnut grove, fruit trees and an extensive Mediterranean garden with a large variety of herbs. (when in season) The property offers quality fittings and wonderful indoor/outdoor living with rural views whilst still being walking distance to Sarlat.
+The large and very private garden boasts a walnut grove, fruit trees and an extensive Mediterranean garden with a large variety of herbs.
+The property offers quality fittings and wonderful indoor/outdoor living with views across the valley whilst still being walking distance to tourist precinct of Sarlat.